AppGeo/into-cartodb/readme.md

 Create mode throws an error if the table already exists in cartodb, replace and append modes throw an error if the table does not exist yet.

+By default data is pushed into cartodb in batches of 200, you may use the `-b` argument to decrease the batch size if you are running out of memory or increase it if the upload is taking too long.

 Supported formats are

 - .geojson